-Check out these great, FREE apps at an online Apps store to help you and your family live a healthy and active lifestyle.
+Check out these great, FREE apps to help you and your family live a healthy and active lifestyle.

-My Fitness Pal A great app for adults to keep track of your

-food intake, simply scan the bardcode or look up the item in the app and it will log the calories and nutrients in your own personal food diary.
+My Fitness Pal A great app for adults to keep track of your food intake, simply scan the bardcode or look up the item in the app and it will log the calories and nutrients in your own personal food diary.
 Great for motivation, losing weight and keeping track of your food and activity level!